janv/john-carmack-plan-archive/by_year/johnc_plan_1999.md

 -------

-You can bias the level of detail lower than allowed in the menu with "r_lodbias 2", which will force all models to the lowest lod.
+You can bias the level of detail lower than allowed in the menu with `r_lodbias 2`, which will force all models to the lowest lod.
 The view weapon will look very ugly.

-Another little speedup option that isn't offered in the menus is: "cg_simpleitems 1" this removes the extra rings and spheres around some items.
+Another little speedup option that isn't offered in the menus is: `cg_simpleitems 1` this removes the extra rings and spheres around some items.

-You can also turn off all the gibs with "cg_gibs 0".
+You can also turn off all the gibs with `cg_gibs 0`.

 * clear game memory at init, which fixes the stuck-at-intermission problem on mac servers
-* fixed mismatched free / Z_Free in demo menu
+* fixed mismatched free / `Z_Free` in demo menu
 * removed unused reference to sprites/plama.md3
 * automatically get sounds from model name
 * scale sensitivity by zoom
 * immediately archive changes to latched cvars
-* cheat protect r_portalonly
+* cheat protect `r_portalonly`
 * don't print "XXX connected" on level restarts
 * fixed "give item" on levels where 0,0,0 is in solid
 * fixed timedemo